-Recovery strategies will be put in place at the care community to ensure a smooth return to normal operations post-Emergency.
+Recovery strategies will be put in place at the community to ensure a smooth return to normal operations post-Emergency.
 The Vice President, Regional Operations is responsible for the official declaration of an Emergency ending at the location in consultation with the Executive Director and/or designate, and other applicable corporate office leaders.

-Emerge ncy Type: Date Em nergency Initiated: Date Em nergency Concluded: are community returns to normal operations, the Executive Director/designate will ensure the given to be a signated in the signate will ensure the signal of the completed: Insurance arrangements completed as necessary - note name and number Third Party contracts involved are now complete - note name and number Pre-emergency staffing levels resumed as appropriate Any paused or altered programs or processes are restarted Managers using Risk Management Schedule to ensure all activities are current and in place Debrief of the emergency is completed within 30 days using the debrief template Communication with residents via Residents' Council, families via Family Council and/or other means (memo/letter) on the recovery stage/plan, outcomes, and any action items Collaborate with Joint Health & Safety Committee to execute recovery plan as appropriate Update staff on recovery plan status and any action items Coordinate support for residents, families, and staff (counselling, support groups) Consult with residents, families, staff, and respective external stakeholders to evaluate the emergency plan Make any necessary changes to the emergency plan; communicate and train those changes accordingly
+Emergency Type: Date Emergency Initiated: Date Emergency Concluded: As the community returns to normal operations, the Executive Director/designate will ensure the following is completed: Insurance arrangements completed as necessary - note name and number Third Party contracts involved are now complete - note name and number Pre-emergency staffing levels resumed as appropriate Any paused or altered programs or processes are restarted Managers using Risk Management Schedule to ensure all activities are current and in place Debrief of the emergency is completed within 30 days using the debrief template Communication with residents via Residents' Council, families via Family Council and/or other means (memo/letter) on the recovery stage/plan, outcomes, and any action items Collaborate with Joint Health & Safety Committee to execute recovery plan as appropriate Update staff on recovery plan status and any action items Coordinate support for residents, families, and staff (counselling, support groups) Consult with residents, families, staff, and respective external stakeholders to evaluate the emergency plan Make any necessary changes to the emergency plan; communicate and train those changes accordingly